yasyoo/vet-clinic/README.md

 README.md

-LICENCE.txt         # MIT License.
+LICENCE       # MIT License.
 Feel free to use and modify.